 Within NREL's analysis, the benefits of a project are assumed to include all alternative fuel produced, dispensed, or consumed by a Clean Transportation Program-funded project.
 This approach is the most straightforward to quantifying benefits but risks overstating the direct impacts of the investment of the Clean Transportation Program.
 In almost all cases, Clean Transportation Program funding for a project must be matched by private funding.
-To date, the Clean Transportation Program total investment of \$829 million has been contractually matched with more than \$800 million in outside funding.654 Furthermore, other public funding and regulatory programs help ensure the success of Clean Transportation Program projects, including the LCFS, the Renewable Fuel Standard, the ZEV mandate, the Air Quality
+To date, the Clean Transportation Program total investment of \$829 million has been contractually matched with more than \$800 million in outside funding.655 Furthermore, other public funding and regulatory programs help ensure the success of Clean Transportation Program projects, including the LCFS, the Renewable Fuel Standard, the ZEV mandate, the Air Quality Improvement Program, and the GHG Reduction Fund.
+For similar reasons, benefits from this analysis should not be viewed as independent of (or in addition to) the estimated benefits of related programs.

-654 Not including the match funding associated with as-yet-unsigned grant agreements.
+655 Not including the match funding associated with as-yet-unsigned grant agreements.